ang-zeyu/ang-zeyu/README.md

 #### I am currently 🌱

-- Studying for the AWS SAA certification, having completed CCP certification
+- Studying for the AWS SAA certification, moving on from CCP
 - Picking up native android development (a huge WIP)

 #### My most notable projects here are :star: